Key Risk Factors

 Risk of changes in Russian currency regulations and tax legislation

-Given the challenging economic situation in Russia due to volatility in FX and commodity markets and the resulting growth of the government’s budget deficit, the risks of changes in currency regulation and tax legislation persist, along with the risk of a heavier tax burden on companies in the fuel and energy sector.
-Changes in the Russian currency regulation and tax legislation may affect PJSC Gazprom’s operations.
+Currency regulation and tax legislation risks persist, along with the risk of a heavier tax burden on companies operating in the fuel and energy sector.
+Changes in the Russian currency regulation and tax legislation, as well as tax legislation changes in the countries in which Gazprom Group has a presence may affect the operations of PJSC Gazprom and Gazprom Group’s entities.

-Changes in currency regulation and tax legislation are monitored, and relevant requirements are strictly complied with.
-The Company liaises with government authorities to ensure timely adjustment of its operations in line with changes in Russian laws.
+Changes in currency and tax laws are consistently monitored, and relevant requirements are strictly complied with.
+PJSC Gazprom liaises with government authorities to ensure timely adjustment of its operations in line with changes in Russian and international laws.

 Risks related to changes in Russian rules on customs control and duties

-PJSC Gazprom complies with the requirements of customs laws, tracking proposed amendments to regulations at the earlier drafting stages, and submits its proposals while interacting with government authorities and stakeholders.
+PJSC Gazprom complies with the requirements of customs laws, tracking proposed amendments to regulations at the earlier drafting stages, and submits its proposals while communicating with government authorities.

 High exchange rate volatility coupled with income and expenses denominated in different currencies affect PJSC Gazprom’s performance.